rmdss/SI/README.md

 <li>Question 4: What is the perception of the customers who use the mobile apps about the security of the application?</li>
 <li>Question 5: How is the customer satisfaction about the banking mobile apps?</li>

-<b>Data Collection</>
+<b>Data Collection</b>

-<pstyle="text-align:justify;">Target group was the people who are using banking mobile apps in Sri Lanka.
-Data was collected via facebook.
-113 responses received.</p>
+<p style="text-align:justify;">Target group was the people who are using banking mobile apps in Sri Lanka.
+Data was collected via facebook.113 responses received.</p>